ppeble/emissary-ingress.dev/content/en/docs/3.8/topics/running/scaling.md

+---
-# Performance and scaling Emissary
+title: Performance and scaling
+---

 Scaling any cloud native application is inherently domain specific, however the content here reflects common issues, tips, and tricks that come up frequently.